 What it does: This countertop dishwasher also cooks seafood, according to one incredulous reviewer.
 In fact, this product stands out because it requires no plumbing.
 Not the best choice for a large family, this space-saving innovation uses just a gallon of water to take care of a small number of dishes, glasses and cups in just minutes.

 Product: BoomBottle Bluetooth speaker

-What it does: This water- and dust-resistant speaker also serves as a bottle opener so you can listen and indulge your desire for a brew at the same time.
+What it does: This water- and dust-resistant speaker also serves as a bottle opener so the audiophiles under you can listen and indulge your desire for a brew at the same time.
 Set the speaker to indoor when you listen to your playlist or switch it to the Outdoor EQ function that is likely to get a dance party started.

 Product: Family Hub 4.0 refrigerator

 What it does: Communicates with family members via intelligent home assistant technology.
 The Personalized Family Board can be programmed to post activities, interests and events.
 The appliance’s voice command capability has been improved so it feels less like talking to a cyborg and more like conversing with a human.